To help you manage dysphagia after TBI, this post will discuss the causes and treatment methods.

 - Esophageal stage.
 Finally, the muscles in the esophagus push the food into the stomach.

-For example, your brain might no longer signal your mouth to produce saliva, which will make food stick in your mouth and throat.
+For example, your brain may no longer signal your mouth to produce saliva, which will make food stick in your mouth and throat.
 Or your brain injury could weaken your tongue and lip muscles, which will not only make swallowing impossible but also cause slurred speech.

 Signs of Dysphagia After Head Injury

-Most people with dysphagia do not realize that they have problems swallowing.
+Many people with dysphagia do not realize that they have problems swallowing.
 This can lead to serious health hazards.
 The following are a few signs that your loved one might have dysphagia after their head injury:

 - Coughs after swallowing